zealous-tech/forked-playwright-mcp/README.md

   - Default: `chrome`
 - `--caps <caps>`: Comma-separated list of capabilities to enable, possible values: tabs, pdf, history, wait, files, install.
 Default is all.
 - `--cdp-endpoint <endpoint>`: CDP endpoint to connect to
-- `--isolated`: Keep the browser profile in memory, do not save it to disk
+- `--config <path>`: Path to the configuration file
+- `--device`: Emulate mobile device
 - `--executable-path <path>`: Path to the browser executable
 - `--headless`: Run browser in headless mode (headed by default)
-- `--device`: Emulate mobile device
-- `--user-data-dir <path>`: Path to the user data directory
-- `--port <port>`: Port to listen on for SSE transport
 - `--host <host>`: Host to bind server to.
 Default is localhost.
 Use 0.0.0.0 to bind to all interfaces.
-- `--allowed-origins <origins>`: Semicolon-separated list of origins to allow the browser to request.
-Default is to allow all.
-Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
-- `--blocked-origins <origins>`: Semicolon-separated list of origins to block the browser to request.
-Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
+- `--ignore-https-errors`: Ignore https errors
+- `--isolated`: Keep the browser profile in memory, do not save it to disk
+- `--output-dir`: Directory for output files
+- `--port <port>`: Port to listen on for SSE transport
+- `--proxy-bypass <bypass>`: Comma-separated domains to bypass proxy, for example ".com,chromium.org,.domain.com"'
+- `--proxy-server <proxy>`: Proxy server, for example "http://myproxy:3128" or "socks5://myproxy:8080"'
+- `--user-agent <ua string>`: Specify user agent string
+- `--user-data-dir <path>`: Path to the user data directory.
+If not specified, a temporary directory will be created
+- `--viewport-size <size>`: Specify browser viewport size in pixels, for example "1280, 720"
 - `--vision`: Run server that uses screenshots (Aria snapshots are used by default)
-- `--output-dir`: Directory for output files
-- `--config <path>`: Path to the configuration file

 ### User profile